-- A large amount of taxable income could take you into a higher income tax bracket. - Once you draw a UFPLS, your future payments to DC pensions without tax charges are restricted to the MPAA level of £10,000. - Investing for income outside the pension framework may be less tax-efficient than retaining that framework for your investments. - The IHT advantages of pensions are lost, as the lump sum or any subsequent investment will form part of your taxable estate.
+- A large amount of taxable income could take you into a higher income tax bracket. - Once you draw a UFPLS, your future payments to DC pensions without tax charges are restricted to the MPAA level of £10,000. - Investing for income outside the pension framework may be less tax-efficient than retaining that framework for your investments.

+The current IHT advantages of pensions (which end from 2027/28) are lost, as the lump sum or any subsequent investment will immediately form part of your taxable estate.